AnthonyPengelly/Growatt-Mode-Switcher/README.md

 Finds the 6 lowest time periods from Agile Octopus.
 Then sets the hybrid inverter to fill the battery from the grid during these times.

+Designed to run at around 11:30pm to set up the inverter for the following day.

 ## ENV Variables

 USERNAME: email address for Growatt